syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 * [SelectedSegment]() - Gets the segment of the selected data point.
 * [SelectedIndex]() - Gets the selected data point index.
 * [PreviousSelectedIndex]() - Gets the previous selected data point index.
-* [IsSelected]() - Gets a value that indicates whether the segment or series is selected.
-* [IsDataPointSelection]() - Gets a value that indicates whether the selection is segment selection or series selection.
 * [Cancel]() - Gets or Sets a value that indicates whether the selection should be canceled.

 ### SelectionChanged